 3. Quote rates in USD

-Pricing your services as a freelancer is hard enough without having to consider the worth of your services across different countries and cultures.
+Pricing your services is hard enough without having to consider the worth of your services across different countries and cultures.

 5. Consider cultural norms and expectations